Explore Kenosha, Racine & Milwaukee Farmers Markets 2025

 West Allis Farmers MarketList Item 1

-Discover seasonal produce, fresh meats and eggs, honey, maple syrup, fresh-cut flowers, and deliciously prepared foods.
-A convenient and diverse market for all your fresh food needs.
+Discover a convenient and diverse market for all your fresh food needs.

-- Schedule: May 4 through the Saturday after Thanksgiving, Tuesdays and Thursdays from noon to 5 pm, Saturdays from 1 – 5 pm.
+- Schedule: Open May 3rd through November 29th.
+Tuesdays and Thursdays from noon to 5 pm, Saturdays from 1 – 5 pm.

 -